w3c/webextensions/proposals/user-scripts-api.md

 ##### `USER_SCRIPT` World

+- Exempt from the page's CSP, can customize its own CSP (e.g can allow injection of `unsafe-inline`).
+- Can communicate with the extension using extension messaging APIs (expanded under [Messaging](#Messaging)).
-- Isolated from the web page (similar to other isolated worlds), but will be un-permissioned.
-It will not have access to any extension APIs or cross-origin exceptions (these don't exist in Chrome, but do in other browsers).
+- Isolated from the web page (similar to other isolated worlds), but will be largely un-permissioned.
+It will not have access to any extension APIs, except messaging APIs mentioned, and will not have any cross-origin exceptions (these don't exist in Chrome, but do in other browsers).
+In the future, we may bring more APIs (such as chrome.dom APIs or a dedicated API to execute a script in the main world), but these APIs will not grant any additional privilege to the script beyond what it has to access the page content.
-- Exempt from the page's CSP (see [Relax CSP](#relax-csp)).
+- Can communicate with different JS worlds via `window.postMessage()`.
+A dedicated API to communicate between worlds is being considered as part of future work.
-- Share DOM with the web page.
+- Shares DOM with the web page.
 Code from both worlds cannot directly interact with each other, except through DOM APIs.
-- Can communicate with different JS worlds via [`window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
-A dedicated API to communicate between worlds is being considered as part of future work.

-When an asymmetric security relationship may exist, the `MAIN` world is considered to be less privileged than the `USER_SCRIPT` world.
+- When an asymmetric security relationship may exist, the `MAIN` world is considered to be less privileged than the `USER_SCRIPT` world

-##### Relax CSP
+##### Configuration

 ```
 browser.userScripts.configureWorld(
-  csp: string
+  csp?: string
+  enableMessaging?: bool
 )
 ```

-- Extension can customize the `USER_SCRIPT` world CSP.
-This will only affect scripts registered for the `USER_SCRIPT` world.
-Scripts registered for the `MAIN` world will abide by the main world's CSP.
-- By default, the `USER_SCRIPT` world CSP is undefined.
+where
-- When `USER_SCRIPT` is undefined, the user agent will fall back to the extension’s `ISOLATED` world CSP.
+- If csp is defined, it is used in the `USER_SCRIPT` world.
+Otherwise, the `ISOLATED` world CSP is used.
+- If `enableMessaging` is true, messaging APIs are exposed.
+Otherwise, if false or undefined, messaging APIs are not exposed.
+In the future, if we allow multiple user script worlds (see section in Future Work below), this method can be expanded to allow for a user script world identifier to customize a single user script world.

+##### Messaging

+User scripts can send messages to the extension using extension messaging APIs: `browser.runtime.sendMessage()` and `browser.runtime.connect()`.
+We leverage the runtime API (instead of introducing new userScripts.onMessage- and userScripts.sendMessage-style values) in order to keep extension messaging in the same API.
+There is precedent in this (using the same API namespace to send messages from a different (and less trusted) context, as chrome.runtime is also the API used to send messages from web pages.
+Extensions can receive messages from user scripts with new event handlers: `browser.runtime.onUserScriptMessage()` and `browser.runtime.onUserScriptConnect()`.
+We want new events instead of using `browser.runtime.onMessage()` to make it clear the message is coming from a user script in a less-trusted context.
+There is precedent for this in the form of onMessageExternal and onConnect external.

 #### C. A separate user script permission